 If there is an incorrect date on your letter, this may remove any impact or binding stipulations the content may have.
-This will also confirm to whoever is reading the letter which date this was sent which can be helpful if there are disputes regarding the letter never being sent.
+This will also confirm to whoever is reading the date this was sent.

-As stated in tip 1, it is a vital element to any professional letter that you ensure all details are correct.
+As stated, it is a vital element to any professional letter that you ensure all details are correct.
 This is even more so important when it comes to the amount of money that is owed by the debtor.

-Clearly specifying how much they owe will make sure they cannot use any excuses of confusion.
+Clearly stating how much they owe will make sure they cannot use any excuses.

 We always recommend that you stay professional, calm and collective throughout all communication with the debtor regardless of how angry this situation may make you.

-Communicating in a professional tone will show the severity of the letter and that you are willing to work this out amicably before this is taken any further.
+Communicating in a professional tone will show the severity of the letter and that you are willing to work this out amicably.

-If the debtor has a form of grievance i.e. a valid dispute, the best way to resolve this is by opening up other avenues of communication.
-Providing the debtor with a valid direct dial or mobile number can allow both parties to have a professional conversation over the phone to discuss why a payment has not been made.
+If the debtor has a form of grievance the best way to resolve this is by opening up other avenues of communication, such as phone calls.
+Providing the debtor with a valid direct contact number can allow both parties to discuss why a payment has not been made.

 A deadline should hopefully motivate the client into responding and resolving the matter.

-A typical line in your LBA could read, “if not payment is received within 7 days, we will have no alternative but to pass this matter to a Business Debt Collection Agency for recovery”.
+“If not payment is received within 7 days, we will have no alternative but to pass this matter to a business debt collection agency for recovery”.

 If further action is necessary, then interest and costs will be applied to the debt.
 You may also comment that this unpaid debt may affect the client’s credit rating.

-This can be a further motivator for payment along with the potential for a negative hit on their credit rating which should hopefully make them more likely to pay.
+This can be a motivator for payment along with the potential for a negative hit on their credit rating.

 As with the email, this proves unequivocal proof they have received the communication.